-As usual problems start at the beginning.
+As usual, problems start at the beginning.
 The specification requested hinges to BS 7352 and locks to BS 5872 as well as a fire door for which the performance certification was withdrawn a few years ago.
-All of which was required to be installed in accordance with the
+All of these were required to be installed in accordance with BS 8214:1990.

 Most readers here will know that these standards were replaced with BS EN 1935 in 2002 and BS EN 12209 in 2003.
 I expect most will know that the 1990 version of BS 8214 was superseded in 2008 and again in 2016 by new versions.

-Excessive perimeter gaps, ineffective smoke seals, poor door to frame alignment, over-morticing of hardware, non-fire rated mortice locks and excessive trimming of the door edges.
-This time I won't go into detail because it would pretty much be a repeat of last month's blog.
+Excessive perimeter gaps, ineffective smoke seals, poor door-to-frame alignment, over-morticing of hardware, non-fire-rated mortice locks and excessive trimming of the door edges.
+This time I won’t go into detail because it would pretty much be a repeat of last month’s blog on the replacement of flat entrance doors in blocks of flats.
 What I am more interested in is what can be done to stop this from happening time and again.

-These photographs of newly installed fire doors do not require much in the way of commentary.
+These photographs (pictured down the right-hand side of this page) of newly installed fire doors do not require much in the way of commentary.

-The installer has a duty to carry out the work in accordance with instructions and his managers have a duty to ensure he has the necessary competences to do so.
+The installer has a duty to carry out the work in accordance with instructions and his managers have a duty to ensure he has the necessary competencies to do so.

 The client will be the one ultimately responsible for fire safety at the building so he should inspect the work both whilst ongoing and when completed.
 The Grenfell tragedy seems to have had an effect, recently I have been contacted by installation contractors required (by their client) to provide third-party inspections to confirm that their fire door installation work is compliant.